 Advancing genomics science, training the next generation

-Established in 2025, the Texas A&M Center for Comparative Genomics is an intellectual home for faculty to research and training opportunities.
-The center works toward genomic advances in animal health for healthy production systems and people.
+Established in 2025, the Texas A&M Center for Comparative Genomics is an intellectual home for current and future faculty to expand research that links genotype to phenotype.

 The Center is a joint initiative of Texas A&M AgriLife Research, the College of Agriculture and Life Sciences and the College of Veterinary Medicine and Biomedical Sciences.